CloudEngineHub/LLaVA-CoT/README.md

 You can use the same code as Llama-3.2-11B-Vision-Instruct to load the model and perform inference.

-If you want to use perform inference time scaling, you can use code provided in [inference_demo/inference_demo.py](inference_demo/inference_demo.py).
+If you want to use perform inference time scaling, you can refer to the detailed instructions provided in [this file](inference/README.md).

-In order to run the demo, you need to replace this file with the original inference code for Llama-3.2-11B-Vision-Instruct in VLMEvalKit.

-Additionally, you need to replace the `processing_mllama.py` file in the transformers library with the one provided in [inference_demo/processing_mllama.py](inference_demo/processing_mllama.py).

 ### Finetuning